soufbero/KarateTestingPOC/README.md

 # Karate Testing POC

-This POC provides an example of Karate testing framework integrated with RDBMS, Kafka, SSL Secured APIs, and few other features.
+This POC provides an example of Karate testing framework integrated with RDBMS, Kafka, SSL secured APIs, and few other features.

 ## Modules Breakdown

-The following Project has 6 modules:
+The following project has 6 modules:
 * **AppA**: The first application to be tested.
 * **AppB**: The second application to be tested.
 * **AppC**: The third application to be tested.